ST ANTONY’S ROMAN CATHOLIC SCHOOL SAFEGUARDING STATEMENT

-All children deserve the opportunity to achieve their full potential.
-St. Antony’s fully recognises its responsibilities, under Section 175 of the 2002 Education Act, to have arrangements in place to safeguard and promote the welfare of children.
+All students deserve the opportunity to achieve their full potential.
+St Antony’s fully recognises its responsibilities, under Section 175 of the 2002 Education Act, to have arrangements in place to safeguard and promote the welfare of children.

 We recognise that for our pupils, high self-esteem, confidence, supportive friends and clear lines of communication with a trusted adult assists with the safeguarding of our children.
 We will therefore: